 - try to remain in the study until its conclusion unless there is good reason to withdraw

-- follow instructions regarding submission of any expenses, making sure that receipts are passed on within the requested timeframe.
+- follow instructions regarding the submission of any expenses, making sure that receipts are passed on within the requested timeframe.

 The trial may last for several years so it can take a long time for the results to be known.
 Once completed, the results will be available to all those who took part.